 NEW YORK, NY –

-The idea for the guide began as a casual conversation between a few billionaires on a yacht sailing in the waters off Antigua.
-Sir Robert Helmslacker, the billionaire credited with the title, enlisted a TV writer to do a rough outline for the book based on his ideas.
-The draft was so uproariously funny that Mr. Helmslacker immediately commissioned the finished manuscript.
+The idea began as a casual conversation between a few billionaires on a yacht sailing in the waters off Antigua.
+Sir Robert Helmslicker, who is credited with the title, enlisted a TV writer to do a rough outline for the book based on his ideas.
+The draft was so uproariously funny that Mr. Helmslicker immediately commissioned the finished manuscript.

 In the guide, readers are instructed in the finer points of locating nearby Goodwill Stores without access to the internet, dumpster diving, outrunning police after shoplifting, cooking methamphetamine, marketing yourself on Backpage, and other strategies for coping in America without a source of income.